limitbreakinc/payment-processor-v2/README.md

 ### FeeOnTop

 A `fee on top` is typically reserved for a marketplace or specialized wallet that found the order filled by the taker.
-This taker marketplace fee is an optional fee paid by the taker in excess of the items' prices in on or more orders.
+This taker marketplace fee is an optional fee paid by the taker in excess of the items' prices in one or more orders.
 When the maker and taker marketplace is the same, it is strongly encouraged not to apply this fee, as the fee can already be assessed in the maker fee.
 Note that the `fee on top` is paid in the same currency as the order's payment method.

 | Recipient | Amount  |
 |-----------|---------|